torchbox/django-birdbath/README.md

 Important!
 The default processors are destructive and will anonymise User emails and passwords.
 Do not run in production!

+By default, Birdbath enables a [Django system check](https://docs.djangoproject.com/en/3.0/topics/checks/) which will trigger an error if a Birdbath cleanup has not been triggered on the current environment.

+This is intended to give developers a hint that they need to anonymise/cleanup their data before running commands such as `runserver`.

+The suggested approach is to set `BIRDBATH_REQUIRED` to `False` in production environments using an environment variable.

 ## Configuration

 ### Common Settings

+- `BIRDBATH_REQUIRED` (default: `True`) - if True, a Django system check will throw an error if anonymisation has not been executed.
+Set to `False` in your production environments.
 - `BIRDBATH_CHECKS` - a list of paths to 'Check' classes to be executed before processors.
 If any of these returns False, the processors will refuse to run.
 - `BIRDBATH_PROCESSORS` - a list of paths to 'Processor' classes to be executed to clean data.
 - `BIRDBATH_SKIP_CHECKS` (default: `False`) - if True, checks will be skipped and processors will be ran immediately.